-The Council will acknowledge all enforcement complaints, undertake site visits and always communicate the outcome with all complainants.
+The Council will acknowledge all registered enforcement complaints, undertake site visits and always communicate the outcome with all complainants.
+If an enforcement enquiry contains insufficient or erroneous information complainants will be required to submit further information within 5 days.
+If this information is not received the enquiry will not be progressed.